tridactyl/tridactyl/readme.md

 -   Does anyone actually use Tridactyl?

     In addition to the developers, some other people do.
 Mozilla keeps tabs on stable users [here](https://addons.mozilla.org/en-US/firefox/addon/tridactyl-vim/statistics/?last=30), but, as of a while ago, you can't see that link if you aren't listed as a Tridactyl developer on the AMO.
 The maintainers guess the number of unstable users from unique IPs downloading the betas each week when they feel like it.
 Last time they checked there were 4600 of them.
+Unscientifically extrapolating from Arch linux's pop contest for package installations gives us an estimate of around 50,000 users.

 -   How do I prevent websites from stealing focus?